Calendar - Shelburne News

 Fall Speaker Series

+• Sept.
+14: “Art and Architecture of the New Deal in Vermont,” Devin Colman, State Architectural Historian, Vermont Division for Historic Preservation.

-Sept.
-7: 2-3 p.m.
-“Saffron and Green: India and Its Challenges and Opportunities in the Contemporary Age,” Pablo Bose, Associate Professor of Geography, Director of Global and Regional Studies Program, University of Vermont.
-Q&A follows.
-Faith United Methodist Church, 899 Dorset St. $5 at door; $45 membership, includes all talks. eeevermont.org.
+2-3 p.m. presentation; Q&A follows.
+Faith United Methodist Church, 899 Dorset St. $5 at door or $45 membership, includes all talks. eeevermont.org.

 THEATER